-Upper respiratory infections are common in cats, especially among cats housed closely together in such environments as animal shelters, breeding catteries, and boarding facilities.
-Cat upper respiratory infections are also common among ferals living in large groups outdoors (feral cat colonies).
+Upper respiratory infections (URIs) are common in cats, especially among cats housed closely together in such environments as animal shelters, breeding catteries, and boarding facilities.
+Cat URIs are also common among ferals living in large groups outdoors (feral cat colonies).

 What Are Cat Upper Respiratory Infections?

 Cats can develop infections of either the upper or lower respiratory tract.
-Feline upper respiratory infections (URI) affect the nasal passages, sinuses, oral cavity, pharynx and larynx (voice box).
+Feline URIs affect the nasal passages, sinuses, oral cavity, pharynx, and larynx (voice box).

 Feline lower respiratory infections affect the trachea, bronchi, and lungs.
-Cats with upper respiratory infections may also experience lower respiratory infections.
+Cats with URIs may also experience lower respiratory infections.

 View below the diagram of a cat’s upper and lower respiratory tracts, provided by Cornell Feline Health Center.